CartoDB/carto-vl-training/training-v2/06-cluster.md

 ## Create a Basic Visualization with 350k Points

-When your map has to render a large number points that can impact performance.
-To make sure your maps perform efficiently CARTO VL performs auto-aggregation.
+*When your map has to render a large number points that can impact performance.
+To make sure your maps perform efficiently CARTO VL performs auto-aggregation.*

-For example, at zoom levels where you wouldn't be able to see all of your points render properly because they overlap too closely, our system automatically aggregates the points so not all of them need to render.
-As you zoom in though more points are revealed.
+*For example, at zoom levels where you wouldn't be able to see all of your points render properly because they overlap too closely, our system automatically aggregates the points so not all of them need to render.
+As you zoom in though more points are revealed.*

+*In this section we will create a map from a large dataset, to check how auto-aggregation works.*

 ### Create a Basic Map